-Invasive In Vivo pO2 Measurements in Arthritic Ankles
+Invasive in vivo pO2-Measurements in the Arthritic Ankles

-To analyze the low pO2 values in the arthritic ankles, we performed in vivo pO2 measurements using an invasive pO2 probe at 6 d after the onset of arthritis.
-As expected, we observed significantly reduced pO2 values in the arthritic ankles (median, 16.9 mm Hg [8.0-24.9 mm Hg]; interquartile range, 25%-75%) compared with the healthy control ankles (36.8 mm Hg [30.3-40.8 mm Hg], P = 0.02, Mann-Whitney U test; Fig. 1A, left plot).
-In contrast, the pO2 values in the muscle tissues displayed no differences between the GPI arthritic (71.0 mm Hg [51.6-72.4 mm Hg]) and healthy (63.1 mm Hg [56.2-71.6 mm Hg]) mice (Fig. 1A, right plot).
-We correlated ankle swelling (mm) with the pO_2 values from the arthritic and healthy ankles and observed a superior Pearson product-moment correlation coefficient (r=-0.86, Fig. 1B).
-All animals used for this experiment demonstrated similar ankle swellings (Supplemental Fig. 1A; supplemental materials are available at http://jnm.snmjournals.org).
+To analyze the low pO_2 -values in the arthritic ankles, we performed in vivo pO_2 -measurements using an invasive pO_2 -probe at 6 days after onset of arthritis.
+As expected, we observed significantly reduced pO_2 -values in the arthritic ankles (16.9 mmHg (8.0 - 24.9 mmHg), median (25% - 75% quartile)) compared with the healthy control ankles (36.8 mmHg (30.3 - 40.8 mmHg), p=0.02, Mann-Whitney U test, (Fig. 1A, left plot).
+In contrast, the pO_2 -values in the muscle tissues displayed no differences between the GPI-arthritic (71.0 mmHg (51.6 - 72.4 mmHg)) and healthy (63.1 mmHg (56.2 - 71.6 mmHg)) mice (Fig. 1A, right plot).
+We correlated ankle swelling [mm] with the pO_2 -values from the arthritic- and healthy-ankles and observed a superior Pearson product-moment correlation coefficient (PPMCC, r=-0.86, Fig. 1B).
+All animals used for this experiment demonstrated similar ankle swellings (Supplemental Fig. 1A).

-Quantitative Noninvasive In Vivo 18F-FMISO/18F-FAZA PET Imaging of Hypoxia in Inflamed Ankles
+Quantitative non-invasive in vivo 18F-FMISO/18F-FAZA-PET-Imaging of Hypoxia in Inflamed Ankles

-First, we injected 18F-FMISO into mice with severe ankle inflammation 6 d after GPI or control serum transfer and conducted in vivo PET investigations.
-Representative 18F-FMISO PET images of an arthritic and a control mouse are presented in Figure 2A (left) and demonstrate a strongly enhanced 18F-FMISO uptake in the arthritic, compared with the healthy, ankles.
-The time-activity curves, which were corrected for the 18F half-life and the injected dose, of the 90-min dynamic PET scans focusing on the ankles of the arthritic and healthy mice revealed an early injection peak in the arthritic ankles followed by a slight decrease and steady-state tracer accumulation at 30 min.
-These findings indicated intense hypoxic areas in the inflamed joints.
-The time-activity curves of the healthy ankles (control mice) exhibited a slight injection peak followed by steady-state tracer accumulation (Fig. 2A, middle).
-Quantitative analysis of the 10-min static 18F-FMISO (Fig. 2A, right; 30 min after 18F-FMISO injection) revealed a 2.7-fold enhancement of 18F-FMISO in the inflamed, compared with the healthy, ankles (arthritic: 3.0 ± 0.5 %ID/centimeter cubed [cm3]; healthy: $1.1 \pm 0.2 \% ID/cm^3$; P < 0.001).
+First, we injected 18F-FMISO into mice with severe ankle-inflammation 6 days after GPI- or control-serum transfer and conducted in vivo PET-investigations.
+Representative 18F-FMISO-PET-images of an arthritic- and a control-mouse are presented in Figure 2A (left column) and demonstrate a strongly enhanced 18F-FMISO-uptake in the arthritic-, compared with the healthy-ankles.
+The time-activity-curves (TAC), which were corrected for the 18F half-life and the injected dose, of the 90-min dynamic PET-scans focusing on the ankles of the arthritic- and healthy-mice revealed an early injection peak in the arthritic-ankles followed by a slight decrease and steady-state tracer-accumulation at 30-min.
+These findings indicated intense hypoxic areas in the inflamed-joints.
+The TACs of the healthy ankles (control mice) exhibited a slight injection peak followed by steady-state tracer-accumulation (Fig. 2A, central column).
+Quantitative analysis of the 10-min static 18F-FMISO (Fig. 2C, right column; 30-min after 18F-FMISO-injection) revealed a 2.7-fold enhancement of 18F-FMISO in the inflamed-, compared with the healthy-ankles (arthritic: 3.0±0.5 % ID/cm3; healthy: 1.1±0.2 % ID/cm3; p< 0.001).

-To strengthen our 18F-FMISO data, we injected the second hypoxia tracer, 18F-FAZA, into arthritic and healthy mice (Fig. 2B, left).
-Similar to the 18F-FMISO results, we observed an enhanced 18F-FAZA uptake in the inflamed, compared with the healthy, ankles.
-The 90-min 18F-FAZA time-activity curves were similar to the 18F-FMISO time-activity curves and revealed an early injection peak in the arthritic ankles followed by a quite strong decrease and steady-state tracer accumulation at 60 min.
-The time-activity curve of the ankles of the healthy mice lacked the injection peak and reached a plateau after 40 min (Fig. 2B, middle).
-Quantitative analysis of the 10-min static 18F-FAZA scans (Fig. 2B, right; 60 min after 18F-FAZA uptake in the inflamed, compared with the healthy, ankles (arthritic: 1.4 ± 0.5 %ID/cm3; healthy: 0.5 ± 0.28 %ID/cm3; P < 0.001).
+To strengthen our 18F-FMISO data, we injected the second hypoxia tracer, i.e., 18F-FAZA, into arthritic-, and healthy-mice (Fig. 2B, left column).
+Similar to the 18F-FMISO results, we observed an enhanced 18F-FAZA-uptake in the inflamed-, compared with the healthy-ankles.
+The 90-min 18F-FAZA-TACs were similar to the 18F-FMISO-TACs and revealed an early injection-peak in the arthritic-ankles followed by a quite strong decrease and steady-state tracer-accumulation at 60-min.
+The TAC of the ankles of the healthy mice lacked the injection peak and reached a plateau after 40-min (Fig. 2B, central column).
+Quantitative analysis of the 10-min static 18F-FAZA-scans (Fig. 2B, right column; 60-min after 18F-FAZA-injection) revealed a 2.8-fold enhancement of 18F-FAZA-uptake in the inflamed-, compared with the healthy-ankles (arthritic: 1.4±0.5 % ID/cm3; healthy: 0.5±0.28 % ID/cm3; p< 0.001).